-G. Calibration of Audiometers

-- a.
+- g.
+Log of Recommended Clinical Experience for SHS 6843 students--04 and 05 forms provide a summary of the recommended clinical experience that each student should have while in professional training.
+It is important that this log be updated on a term-to-term basis.
+Copies of this form should be scanned at the end of each semester and the graduate clinician should place a copy in their clinical folder and maintain at least one electronic copy on their personal computer. - G. Calibration of Audiometers - a.
 Daily Calibration of Clinical Audiometers - i.
 A biological check must be performed on the day that an audiometer will be used.
 The biological check will include checks of thresholds for all pure tones through earphones, attenuator linearity, electronic crosstalk, bone vibrator output, cords, and speaker function.
 Forms for the checks are posted in each test booth. - b.
 Daily Calibration of Screening Audiometers - i.
 Each screening audiometer will receive a biological check before any period of use.
 The biological check will include checks of thresholds for all pure tones, attenuator linearity, electronic crosstalk, and cords.
 The person who will be using the audiometer will perform each check. - c.
 Request permission from the Clinic Director to check out equipment. - d.
 A variety of equipment is available for students, faculty and staff.
 The equipment and space must be scheduled with ample time for instrumentation and due consideration for others who have similar needs.
-For specific needs:
+For specific needs: - i.

-- i.
 Suite147 for hearing equipment and materials, including audiometers and Immittance screener - ii.
 Room128 and 129 for treatment equipment and materials - iii.
 Room143 for assessment materials - iv.
 Room129: clinical reference library - e.
-Any missing or damaged materials and malfunctioning equipment should be reported immediately to the Clinic Director.
+Any missing or damaged materials and malfunctioning equipment should be reported immediately to the Clinic Director. - H. Clinical Research Requiring Ohio State Clinical Facility, Equipment, and Materials - a.

-H. Telephone Usage

-- a.
-It is preferred that student clinicians make telephone calls pertaining to clinical matters using: - i.
-Patient's preceptor's office phone - ii.
-Designated phones in the clinic office - b.
-Personal phone calls may only be made from one's own cellular phone.

-I. Copier and Printer Use

-- a.
-The copier and printer in the clinic office are for CLINIC USE ONLY. - b.
-They can be used to duplicate materials necessary for clinical sessions in this clinic, reports, patient insurance information, etc. - c.
-They are NOT for personal use, to duplicate notes from classes, print articles for class, etc. - d.
-Students violating this policy will be asked to stop using the copier. - e.
-Ongoing violations may result in denial of clinical hours. - f.
-Students are encouraged to make arrangements for their personal copying needs. - J. Clinical Research Requiring Ohio State Clinical Facility, Equipment, and Materials - a.
 Policy: Faculty, staff, and students using the SLHC facility, equipment, and/or materials while conducting research are to coordinate their needs and plans with the Clinic Director.
 The researcher will purchase expendable materials. - b.
 Procedure: The researcher is to discuss facility, equipment, and material needs with the appropriate coordinator.
-After a satisfactory schedule is approved, the investigator is to submit a written outline of facility, equipment and material needs along with dates and times of planned usage.
+After a satisfactory schedule is approved, the investigator is to submit a written outline of facility, equipment and material needs along with dates and times of planned usage. - I. Infection Control - a.

-K. Infection Control

-- a.
 Purpose: This program is established to provide a coordinated program of education, Universal Precautions, and exposure follow-up to minimize or eliminate workplace exposure to Hepatitis B, Human Immunodeficiency Virus (HIV), and other diseases.
-The program's purpose is to ensure and maintain the Speech-Language-Hearing Clinic's commitment to a safe and healthful environment for its staff, students, and patients and to ensure compliance with OSHA's standard on occupational exposure to blood borne pathogens (29 CFR 1910.1030). - b.
-Scope: This plan applies to all occupational exposures to blood or other potentially infectious materials within the facilities of the OSU Speech-Language-Hearing Clinic.
+The program's purpose is to ensure and maintain the Speech-Language-Hearing Clinic's commitment to a safe and healthful environment for its staff, students, and patients and to ensure compliance with OSHA's standard on occupational exposure to blood borne pathogens (29 CFR 1910.1030).

-c.
-Definitions

-- i.
-Staff: Employed by The Ohio State University and working in the OSU SLHC. - ii.
-Students: All students providing services in the OSU SLHC. - iii.
-Patients: All persons receiving services in the OSU SLHC.

-d.
-Policy